The Sound Sweep |after JG Ballard

 Though the space was full of emptiness, the dust in the walls and under the floorboards contained an accumulated universe of human skin, hair, memories and sound.

-Budget cuts to waste collection had led to a reduction in the number of refuse collectors and sound sweeps, and very few were left to cover large areas of the city.
+Local authority budget cuts to waste collection had led to a reduction in the number of refuse collectors and Sound Sweeps, and very few were left to cover large areas of the city.
 The cuts led to build-ups of waste, both physical and sonic.
 Private operators had sprung up, charging exorbitant fees and preying on the elderly and bewildered.
-These rogue sweeps with their faulty and dangerous equipment, often engaged in sonic fly tipping outside the city at night, mixing urban sonic detritus with the sounds of what was left of the green belt.
+These rogue Sweeps with their faulty and dangerous equipment, often engaged in sonic fly tipping outside the city at night, mixing urban sonic detritus with the sounds of what was left of the green belt.
 Residents were forced to clean their own streets and attempted to rid their homes of waste sound themselves.
-In most cases this made the situation worse, filling spaces with confused murmurings, a sonic tissue of past events
+In most cases this made the situation worse, filling spaces with confused murmurings, a sonic tissue of past events.

 The sweep also offered a Sympathetic Magic Service.
 SMS involved inserting twisted and distorted audio, analogue & digital feedback into voids around windows and thresholds.
 Any residual sound looking for sanctuary, felt the anguish and pain of the distorted fragments and was forced to dissipate or move on.